mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 Growing up as a kid in rural Bavaria, I always dreamed of moving to the US to run a startup.
 Many kids in my generation shared that dream.
-To me, it felt like the *only* way to combine my two greatest passions: coding and building things.
+To me, it felt like the *only* way to combine my two greatest passions: writing code and building things.

 As I got older, I became disillusioned with the narrative surrounding Silicon Valley.
 The hockey stick growth, the VC money, the "get rich quick" mentality &ndash; it was all one big illusion.